It's one of our most frequently asked questions: Do I need to strap rain barrels?

 1. Find the studs in your wall.
 In standard stick-framed buildings, you'll find a stud every eight feet.
 That's where you'll install your anchors for a solid brace.
 A BlueBarrel System requires a 2' x 2' footprint for each barrel, so with standard stud placement, you can strap groupings of up to four barrels.

 2. Use a thick nylon strap.
-The internet at large will show images of thin metal straps used to strap rain barrels.
+The internet at large will show images of thin metal tape used to strap rain barrels.
 We don't recommend this for a couple of reasons:

 a.
 Metal-on-plastic is never a good idea.
-Especially if you live in a seismically active area, the metal will erode the plastic barrel walls over time, eventually destroying the barrel.
+Especially if you live in a seismically active area, the metal will erode the plastic barrel walls over time, and can eventually destroy the barrel.

 b.
-The stuff's so thin, what's to keep it from tearing right out of the wall with a 500-lb vessel pulling against it?).
+The stuff's so thin, what's to keep it from tearing right out of the wall with a 500-lb barrel pulling against it with a seismic jolt?

 Instead, use a robust nylon ratchet strap, available at most automotive stores.
 The nylon is exceedingly strong, and won't damage your barrels.
 Ratchets make for easy installation, as you can tighten the strap down after securing the anchors at the wall, and make adjustments over time if needed.

 No wall studs?
 Perhaps your rain barrels don't line up with studs, or maybe you've installed away from the wall.
-Sink steel posts (eg. parking bollards) as an anchor.
+Sink steel posts (eg. parking bollards) as an anchor, as shown above.

 Highlight from Cesar Chavez Elementary School